 Some local directories you will want to make sure you are on:

 - Google, Bing, Yahoo

 - Better Business Bureau

 Register a Local Domain Name

 If you are targeting an international market you will need a Country Code domain for the region you are expanding into.
-For example, Chinese internet users expect to see websites with .CN domain names which search engines display over generic domains like .COM and .NET when it comes to local search results.
+For example, Chinese internet users expect to see websites with .CN domain names which search engines display over generic domains like .COM domain and .NET domain when it comes to local search results.
 Each country has their own unique domain ending which when used for your website address, communicates trust with local internet users.

 If you are a local business, you can consider registering the domain name for your city.
 For example, IceCream.Miami.
 These new domain names tell internet users you are a local business just from your name.
 These domain names go quickly because many businesses see the advantage of being the only one with a website address for their business + their city in the domain name.